Last Updated: May 20, 2019 9:01AM

 What Is Localization?

-In order to define localization, we note again that through internationalization, a product becomes adaptable to and user-friendly for audiences in different countries.
-Localization, conversely, is the process of actually adapting that product to specific target markets once internationalization has taken place.
+In order to define localization, we must first look back to internationalization.
+Through internationalization, a product becomes adaptable to and user-friendly for audiences in different countries.
+Once internationalization has occurred, localization begins.
+Localization is the process of actually adapting a product to specific target markets post-internationalization.

 As mentioned, McDonald’s operates over 30,000 restaurants in 100 countries.
 Its worldwide expansion is an example of globalization.
-By design, the corporation creates a menu adaptable to various local tastes and customs.
+By design, the corporation creates a menu adaptable to various local tastes and customs, so it can delight each global target audience.
 This policy is an example of internationalization.

 Many of the McDonald’s restaurants in Israel serve kosher food and drink and close during the Sabbath and Jewish holidays.
 McDonald’s has also opened a meat-free restaurant in India, a country in which much of the population does not eat beef or pork.
 In both cases, McDonald’s has maintained its global brand identity but tailored its products and services for local markets.
 These cases exemplify localization.

 A great deal of localization, of course, has to do with language.
 Translation and localization are two intimately related concepts.
 For most products, localization includes—but is not limited to—translation.
-Localization requires consideration of multiple factors that transcend the words a company uses to describe or explain its product.
+Localization requires consideration of multiple factors that go beyond literal words.

 When creating its film Inside Out, for example, Pixar modified its animation to accommodate multiple versions of a scene where a character points to and reads a sign.
 In the Arabic version of the film, the character motions from right to left, rather than the left-to-right direction the animation takes in the English version of the film.